franckfotso1/hol-app-service/instructions/_entries/02-02-first-web-app.md

 Let's start by creating the resource group for this Hand's On Lab.

-> For the purpose of this lab we will create all the resources in the same region, for instance West US (westus) or North Europe (northeurope).
+> For the purpose of this lab, we will create all the resources in the same region for instance West US (westus) or North Europe (northeurope).

 Remember, the naming convention for resource groups will be: `rg-<environment>-<region>-<application-name>-<owner>-<instance>`